Attack on Ukrainian nuclear site ‘an affront to the world at large’

 Downing Street said the targeting of the nuclear plant could “directly threaten the safety of all of Europe”.

-Justice Secretary Dominic Raab said the offensive meant more than ever that the international community needs to “come down hard on (Russian President Vladimir) Putin”.
+Justice Secretary Dominic Raab said the offensive means more than ever that the international community needs to “come down hard on (Russian President Vladimir) Putin”.

 Mr Raab told Times Radio: “It is clearly reckless, irresponsible and not only the fact they were shooting, bombarding that particular site, but when the Ukrainian emergency authorities were trying to put out the fire, the shelling continued.